wesbos/beginner-javascript-notes/notes/Module 3꞉ The Tricky Bits.md

 ![](@attachment/Clipboard_2020-02-04-13-23-59.png)

-If you try to log another varaible that does not exist, you will get an error 👇
+If you try to log another variable that does not exist, you will get an error 👇

 ![](@attachment/Clipboard_2020-02-04-13-24-16.png)